WeBWorK-for-Chemistry/WeBWorKChemistry/README.md

 `InexactValue(2, Infinity);`

+**`InexactValue` internally stores the unrounded value and only presents a rounded value based on the stored number of significant figures.**

 The methods include getting the number of sig figs.  This is useful for questions asking a student how many significant figures a number might have:

 `$inexactValue->sigFigs`

 Best of all, you can do math with InexactValue and the correct significant figures are calculated according to the standard rules taught in most chemistry courses.
+**Math operations are performed only on the internally stored unrounded value.
+Concurrent operations are performed to calculate the new number of sig figs.**

 ```
 $result = InexactValue("4.00") * InexactValue("2.0");
 # $result contains an InexactValue with value of 8 and 2 significant figures.
 The string output will be "8.0".